Good health depends on good choices

 Most people are unable to assess claims

-Most health messages simply tell people what to do or make a claim without providing adequate information for people to make informed choices.
-In addition, health and science education tends towards rote learning rather than critical thinking, so most people never learn how to assess health claims or make informed health choices.
+Health messages often simply tell people what to do or not do, rather than provide people with information that could enable them to make an informed health choice.
+In addition, health and science education tends towards rote learning rather than critical thinking.
+Consequently, most people never learn how to assess health claims or make informed health choices.

-People’s mistaken trust in unreliable claims has led to millions of unnecessary deaths, untold suffering, and billions of dollars being wasted every year.
-Conversely, failure to believe and act on reliable claims also leads to unnecessary suffering and inefficient use of resources.
-Economically disadvantaged people suffer disproportionately, as they can least afford to waste resources.
+People’s mistaken trust in unreliable claims has led to billions of dollars being wasted every year, untold suffering and millions of unnecessary deaths.
+Conversely, failure to believe and act on reliable claims also leads to inefficient use of resources and unnecessary suffering.
+This creates a disproportionate burden for economically disadvantaged people who can least afford to waste resources.